run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 The number of CPUs your Job will receive is guaranteed to be the number defined using the `--cpu` flag.
 In practice, however, you may receive <ins>more CPUs than you have asked</ins> for:

 *   If you are currently alone on a node, you will receive all the node CPUs until such time when another workload has joined.
 *   However, when a second workload joins, each workload will receive a number of CPUs <ins>proportional</ins> to the number requested via the `--cpu` flag.
-For example, if the first workload asked for 1 CPU and the second for 3 CPUs, then on a node with 40 nodes, the workloads will receive 10 and 30 CPUs respectively.
+For example, if the first workload asked for 1 CPU and the second for 3 CPUs, then on a node with 40 cpus, the workloads will receive 10 and 30 CPUs respectively.
 If the flag `--cpu` is not specified, it will be taken from the cluster default (see the section below)

 ### Memory over allocation